RTEMS/rtems-docs/eng/vc-authors.rst

 .. code-block:: shell

   # git checkout new_features
-  # git pull --rebase upstream master
+  # git pull --rebase upstream main

 If you cannot do a fast-forward merge then you could use the ``--no-commit`` flag to prevent merge from issuing an automatic merge commit message.